IBM/snapml-docs/docs/source/graph_preprocessor.rst

 and extracts new features from the graph, which are appended to the input edge list as additional columns to form the output of this function.
 The output edge list is again a two dimensional numpy array of floating point numbers, however, with additional columns to store the new features.

+**Note:** The Graph Feature Preprocessor is currently not supported on Windows platforms.

 .. autoclass:: snapml.GraphFeaturePreprocessor
    :inherited-members:
    :members: